NikolaiRadke/Nokolino_diy/mp3/README.md

 | 041-163 | Time based events        |
 | 164     | BEEP battery warning     |

-The voice has been spoken by my fellow actor [Carsten Caniglia](https://filmmakers.de/carsten-caniglia).
+The male voice has been spoken by my fellow actor [Carsten Caniglia](https://filmmakers.de/carsten-caniglia).
 Why?
 He has done a great job - moreover I don't want to listen to my own voice every day, especially when development takes more than a year!
 (Ian said I sound really weird in real life.
-Thanks, mate.)
+Thanks, mate.).
+The female voice was spoken by my fellow actress [Norma Anthes](http://norma-anthes.de), thank you, lady!

 ### Your own voice set